Gaza war protests: South Africa

 Hundreds marched in Cape Town on 13 October to protest against Israeli attacks on the Gaza Strip.
 In an address to the crowd.
 Mandla Mandela, a grandson of Nelson Mandela, called on President Cyril Ramaphosa to speak on the Gaza war at the UN General Assembly and act on the crisis.

 On 11 November, thousands marched in Cape Town demanding the expulsion of the Israeli ambassador and the closure of the Israeli embassy.
 On 11 January 2024, a statue of Desmond Tutu wearing a keffiyeh was erected in Cape Town.
 On 13 January, protesters marched to the US consulate in Johannesburg to demand a ceasefire.

 Tanzania

 In July 2024, several activists and influencers in Zanzibar showed solidarity with Palestinians.

 Tunisia

 Thousands gathered outside the French embassy in Tunis to protest Western support for Israel, chanting that "the French and the Americans are partners in the attack" against Palestinians.
-Some expressed support for Hamas, by shouting "Dear (Ezzedine) al-Qassam (Brigades), destroy Tel Aviv", in reference to the movement's military wing.
+Some expressed support for Hamas by shouting,wp "Dear (Ezzedine) al-Qassam (Brigades), destroy Tel Aviv", in reference to the movement's military wing.
 A similar protest occurred outside the US embassy in Tunis' northern suburbs.
 An estimated 3,000 people participated in the demonstrations.
 On 31 July 2024, a crowd marched in Sfax in support of Palestine, Another protest was held in Tunis after the assassination of Hamas leader Ismail Haniyeh.